 Yes, a landing page is a form of internet page.
 Yes, it can incorporate an idea behind a homepage, to a degree.
 Yes, it’s vastly different than a homepage.
 No, you don’t want to turn it into another failed exposition for window shoppers.
 A landing page is a marketing vehicle that effectively converts visitors and boost sales.
-It’s possible due to differences between the nature of a landing page and a homepage.
-What are these differences and how can you benefit from them?
+It’s possible due to differences between the nature of both.
+Then, landing page vs homepage: what are the differences and how can you benefit from them?

 Audience and Purpose

 The main goal of a landing page is to convince the visitor to perform a certain action.
 It can be a newsletter sign-up or an ebook download, for example.
 The whole structure of a landing page has to reflect that goal and, alongside the layout, be responsible for an optimal environment for conversion.